Watch Dogs 2: Release

 On June 8, 2016, Ubisoft revealed the game would be released on November 15 of that year for PlayStation 4, Windows, and Xbox One in six separate editions.
 In September 2016, it was announced that Watch Dogs 2 would have enhancements on PlayStation 4 Pro.
-In October 2016, Ubisoft announced that the Windows version was delayed to November 29, 2016 to ensure that the game was well-optimized.
+In October 2016, Ubisoft announced that the Windows version was delayed to November 29, 2016, to ensure that the game was well-optimized.
 It was featured on the front cover of Edge in August.
 Two weeks from release, Ubisoft and Samsung partnered to bundle a free digital download of Watch Dogs 2 with the purchase of their solid-state disks or curved gaming monitors.
 Amazon Prime copies were subject to an early release, which revealed issues with the seamless multiplayer.
 Ubisoft vowed to repair the feature on schedule but on the day of release, the company said it was broken – citing persistent lagging and crashing.
 Cooperative multiplayer was enabled a week after the game's release.
 A free trial lasting three hours was released for PlayStation 4 on January 17, 2017; the Xbox One version was made available for download on January 24.

 Pre-ordering "The Gold Edition Collector's Edition" included additional content such as weapon skins, vehicles and drones; the "Deluxe Collector's Edition" contains the same, but excluded the season pass.
 Each of these, as well as the generic "Collector's Edition", contained a physical robot called "Wrench Junior", controlled by a mobile app on a smartphone or tablet computer.
 The "Gold Edition" came with the same items and season pass, and while the "Deluxe Edition" omitted the inclusion of the season pass, it contained all other additions.
 The mission "Zodiac Killer" was also exclusive to pre-order purchases.
 It involves the protagonist Marcus Holloway pursuing a copycat killer emulating the same modus operandi as the infamous Zodiac Killer.
 Amazon and Twitch Prime members were privy to free content like XP boosts and skin packs.
 "ScoutXpedition", a PlayStation 4 pre-order bonus mission, became free to download in January 2017.

-The game was released for cloud-based streaming services Amazon Luna and Google Stadia on November 23, 2020, and December 9, 2020, respectively.
+The game was made available on the cloud-based streaming services Amazon Luna and Google Stadia on November 23, 2020, and December 9, 2020, respectively.